Journal of Systems Research

 - JSys recognizes that current conferences force authors into describing their systems and techniques in 12 to 14 pages, regardless of the complexity of these systems.
 While this provides focus and works well for some papers, it is detrimental to some papers which need more space for fully describing the system and experiments.
 JSys does not enforce page limits, either for the submitted version, or the final camera-ready version.

 - Multiple paper types

-- Authors can submit one of different types of papers: regular, vision, systematization of knowledge, analysis, experience reports, or replicability studies.
+- Authors can submit one of different types of papers: Solution, Problem, Systematization of Knowledge, or Tool/Benchmarks.
 Each paper type has its own purpose, goal, and corresponding expectations.
 Reviewers are provided guidance on how to rightly evaluate each type of paper.

 - Transparency in and credits for reviewing

 - Each paper will have a “Reviewed by” line containing the names of the JSys editorial board members who reviewed the paper.
 Prior to publication, the reviewers and authors work together to make the paper as strong as possible.
 This provides more transparency in the review process as well as fair credit for the work of reviewers.